Photochemically-induced acousto-optics in gases: Acoustic/entropy wave

-The presence of the entropy wave changes the proportionality coefficient between the density and temperature relative modulation amplitudes, from $n_1/n_0=[1/(\gamma-1)]T_1/T_0$ for a regular acoustic wave (with $n_1$ and $T_1$ oscillating in phase) to $n_1/n_0=(2/\gamma)T_1/T_0$ for the acoustic/entropy wave (with $n_1$ and $T_1$ oscillating out of phase).
-For oxygen, with $\gamma=7/5$, the peak density modulation is therefore equal to 10/7 times the initial peak temperature modulation introduced by the UV laser.
+For a sinusoidal temperature modulation, with $\Delta T(x+\Lambda/2)=-\Delta T(x)$, we obtain $\rho_{1,max}/\rho_0=(2/\gamma)T_{1,max}/T_0$.
+The coefficient $2/\gamma$ is due to the presence of the entropy mode: for a pure acoustic mode, the proportionality coefficient would be $1/(\gamma-1)$.} For oxygen, with $\gamma=7/5$, the peak density modulation is therefore equal to 10/7 times the initial peak temperature modulation introduced by the UV laser.
 The density modulation amplitudes generated by this technique can be up to tens of percents---e.g., it is $\pm$ 21\% in Fig. \ref{fig:wave}, with $\Delta T_{max}/T_0=0.3$.
 This very large amplitude is consistent with the measurements from Ref. \cite{MichineCP20}; it corresponds to an equivalent sound level of about 180 dB, far beyond what piezoelectric transducers can deliver.